dayyansisson/CookMateCSE110/README.md

 6. The popup that is supposed to display when a barcode is not found is not working in this build :((((

 7. There is a bug if the api does not provide us with an image URL, it will show error messages on the page.

+# Video
+Watch the video on YouTube here: https://youtu.be/9vMCFFaaY0U Or watch it on Google Drive: https://drive.google.com/open?id=1sSXCvvO9AR5mZQ_MIbazx4Zij97ZppOB